JC-Projects/Open-Source-Rendering-Pipeline-for-Neuroimaging-Data/README.md

 **🚧WIP**
 -
 This pipeline is currently very simple, and whilst it does produce usable renders, I believe significant improvements can be made.
 Current future plans are as follows:
-- ~~Manual masking in InVesalius to improve ventricular detail and allow optional removal of lobes for interior visibility~~ (11/07/24: Complete.
-Increased cortical and ventricular detail)
+- ~~Manual masking in InVesalius to improve ventricular detail and allow optional removal of lobes for interior visibility~~ 11/07/25: Complete.
+Increased cortical and ventricular detail
-- Texture painting of regions (particularly lobes) for better use in scientific communication (Tested but highly unstable in current Blender version.
-Awaiting Vulkan update with 4.5 or alternatively use of TexturePainter)
+- ~~Texture painting of regions (particularly lobes) for better use in scientific communication~~ 12/07/25: Tested but highly unstable in current Blender version.
+Awaiting Vulkan update with 4.5 (scheduled 15/07/25)
 - Find open access MRI data with more z-levels and detail to reduce horizontal banding
 - Potential integration of SPM as a replacement for InVesalius to improve .STL topology and allow more fine manipulation outside of Blender
-- Incorporate pipeline for CT and PET data if possible
+- Incorporate pipeline for CT, PET and MEG data if possible

 **🔨TOOLS USED**
 -